deis/mock-http-server/README.md

-The project uses a special 2-phase build process that statically compiles Go binaries and injects them into an empty Docker image, shrinking the resulting image from hundreds of megabytes to a
+The project uses a special 2-phase build process that statically compiles Go binaries and injects them into an empty Docker image, shrinking the resulting image from hundreds of MB to < 5 MB.
-< 10 MB.

 ## Running this Container